Volcanic activity long ago

 A story of the frozen land

 Shibare is a Hokkaido dialect word that describes the freezing cold.
-The freezing weather that has persisted since the past has brought a variety of landforms and rich ecosystems to the land of Shikaoi.
+The cold climate that has persisted since the past has brought a variety of landforms and rich ecosystems to the land of Shikaoi.

 Around Lake Shikaribetsu is home to one of the largest wind tunnel areas in Japan.

-Permafrost containing ice from 4,000 years ago, the oldest in Japan, has been found underneath the wind tunnel area.
+Permafrost containing ice from 4,000 years ago, the oldest in Japan, was found underneath the wind tunnel area in 2008.

 The cold, moist environment around the wind tunnel has nurtured a forest similar to that of the Arctic Circle.

-At East Nupkausi Nupuri, you can see the wind tunnel and its characteristic creatures while hiking.
+At Mt.Higashi-Nupukaushinupuri, you can see the wind tunnel and its characteristic vegetation while hiking.